alncat/opusDSD/README.md

 | -o-g | used to specify the filename of ctf groups of your dataset|
 | --ps |  used to specify the amount of phaseshift in the dataset|

-For star file from relion with version hgiher than 3.0, you should specify more --relion31 and more arguments!
+For star file from relion with version hgiher than 3.0, you should add --relion31 and more arguments to the command line!

 Checkout ```prepare.sh``` which combine both commands to save your typing.

-Finally, you should create a mask using the consensus model and RELION as in the traditional postprocess.
+Finally, you should create a mask using the consensus model and RELION as in the ```postprocess```.
 Suppose the filename of mask is ```mask.mrc```, move it to the program directory for simplicity.

-After executing all these steps, you have three pkls for running opus-DSD in the program directory ( You can specify other directories in the command arguments ).
+After executing all these steps, you have three pkls for running opus-DSD in the program directory ( You can specify any directories you like in the command arguments ).

 # training <a name="training"></a>